ChoaibMouhrach/eco/README.md

 1. Navigate to the client directory and run `npm install` or `yarn install`
 1. Install the dependencies by running `npm install` or `yarn install`
 1. Start the development server by running `npm run dev` or `yarn dev`

+To Build the project, please follow these steps:

+* Navigate to the server directory and run `yarn run build`

+To Build and start the project, please follow these steps:

+* Navigate to the server directory and run `yarn run build:start`

+To start the project, please follow these steps:

+* Navigate to the server directory and run `yarn run start`

+To run tests, please follow these steps:

+* Navigate to the server directory and run `yarn run test`

+To format the project with prettier, please follow these steps:

+* Navigate to the server directory and run `yarn run format`

 ## Features